Analysis of Semi-Supervised Learning on Hypergraphs: Main results

 We can generalize the random geometric graph weight model to create random geometric hypergraphs.
 In particular, we define the weight of a hyperedge of size $k+1$ by aggregating pairwise interactions as This construction biases the model toward hyperedges whose constituent nodes lie within a shared neighborhood, effectively encoding a finer notion of locality.
 For instance, choosing \( \eta = \mathbf{1}_{[0,1]} \) yields \( w_{\varepsilon, i_0 \cdots i_k} > 0 \) if and only if the entire tuple $(x_{i_0},\dots,x_{i_k})$ lies within a common ball of radius \( \varepsilon \).
 In this sense, $\eps$ should be thought of as the length-scale of interaction between vertices.
 We denote by $t(k)$ the number of terms in the product $\prod_{j=1}^{k} \prod_{r=0}^{j-1} w_{\eps,i_j i_r}$.
+We refer to \cite{hgLearningPractice} for a review of other hyperedge models used in practice.

+\begin{remark}[Comparison with the neighborhood hypergraph model] In \cite{shi2025hypergraphplaplacianequationsdata}, the authors study the large-data limit of \eqref{eq:TVHG} on the neighborhood hypergraph $(\Omega_n,E)$ with $E=\{e_k\}_{k=1}^n$, $e_k=\Omega_n\cap B(x_k,\varepsilon)$, endowed with homogeneous weights $w(e_k)=1$.
+We contrast this construction with ours below.

+Geometrically, in the neighborhood-hyperedge model with homogeneous weights, a hyperedge contains all points within distance $\varepsilon$ of $x_k$; thus two vertices $x_i,x_j$ can lie in the same hyperedge even if $|x_i-x_j|>\varepsilon$ (indeed, $|x_i-x_j|$ can be as large as $2\varepsilon$).
+By contrast, our product-type hyperedge weights enforce geometric coherence: a hyperedge receives large weight only when all pairwise kernel affinities $\eta(|x_i-x_j|/\varepsilon)$ within it are simultaneously large, so that a single distant pair strongly downweights the entire hyperedge.
+This implements a soft $\varepsilon$-clique rule.
+In the compactly supported case $\eta=\mathbf{1}_{[0,1]}$, it reduces to the hard condition $|x_i-x_j|\leq \varepsilon$ for all pairs, i.e. an $\varepsilon$-clique.

+This geometric distinction has modeling consequences.
+Local hypergraph constructions typically rely on a homophily assumption: proximity (or strong affinity) in feature space correlates with label agreement.
+Under this premise, a multiway interaction is most reliable when the participating vertices are mutually similar, since joint label agreement is then plausible across all pairs in the group.
+Our product-type weighting encodes this directly: it assigns high weight only to hyperedges that are internally coherent (no “outlier” pair), whereas homogeneous neighborhood hyperedges can pool vertices that are each close to a common center but not necessarily close to one another---thereby diluting the intended homophily effect.

+Lastly, product-type weights induce effective couplings controlled by local clique statistics, hence by $\rho$ and $\varepsilon$, producing data-adaptive smoothing.
+In the continuum, the density prefactor scales as $\sum_{k=1}^q \lambda_k \sigma_\eta^{(k,p)} \rho^{k+1}$ (Theorem \ref{thm:main}), whereas neighbourhood-based models typically yield $\rho$ \cite{shi2025hypergraphplaplacianequationsdata} (or $\rho^2$ for random geometric graphs \cite{Slepcev}).
+Thus the density dependence is both higher-degree and tunable via $q$ and $\{\lambda_k\}_{k=1}^q$.